2023 Endurance Sports – Technology Trends – GPS Watches & Bike Computers

 Finally, there are E-ink-like screen technologies that consume tiny amounts of power.
 I don’t think we will see these much in the sports realm though.

-WatchOS 8 brought gesture control to the Apple Watch primarily as an accessibility feature.
-Here, for example, clenching your fist performs an action on the watch.
+WatchOS 8 brought gesture control to the Apple Watch primarily as an accessibility feature and it was further improved in 2022.
+The video above shows that clenching your fist performs an action on the watch.
 Other gestures cause other actions and you could see how this becomes a means of adding a lap with a simple gesture.
 This is now possible with some Apple apps but gesture control remains restrictive about what it controls and 3rd party apps don’t often support it.
 Gesture control could be the sort of thing that Apple adds to the Workout app in 2023 but it’s unlikely other companies would follow suit other than with simple examples like Polar’s recent re-introduction of a slap-to-lap feature.

 WiFi will get ever faster but that won’t impact the performance of sports devices in any meaningful way.
 Sports watches will eventually play audio over WiFi speakers in homes (Google/Apple Home already do this)